ToshioCP/Gtk4-tutorial/gfm/sec6.md

 If `mem` is NULL, `g_free` does nothing.
 `gpointer` is a type of general pointer.
 It is the same as `void *`.
-This pointer can be casted to any pointer type.
+This pointer can be cast to any pointer type.
-Conversely, any pointer type can be casted to `gpointer`.
+Conversely, any pointer type can be cast to `gpointer`.

 ~~~C
 g_free (s);